John Bruce Lockhart

 John Harold "J.H."
-Bruce Lockhart (4 March 1889 – 4 June 1956) was a Scotland international cricket player; and a Scotland international rugby union player.
-He became a schoolmaster.
-He was part of the noted Bruce Lockhart family.
-He was also an artist.
+Bruce Lockhart (4 March 1889 – 4 June 1956), known as Rufus, was a sportsman and educator, headmaster of Sedbergh School from 1937 to 1954.
+A member of the Bruce Lockhart family, he followed in its tradition by becoming a schoolmaster and was also an artist.

+Lockhart was a Scotland international rugby union player and also played for the Scotland national cricket team.

 Early life and education

 Lockhart was born in Beith, North Ayrshire on 4 March 1889, the son of Robert Bruce Lockhart, headmaster (and founder) of Spier's School, Beith, since 1888, by his marriage to Florence Stuart Macgregor.

 In 1895 his father moved on from Spier's School to Seafield House at Broughty Ferry, a new school he founded.
 Lockhart senior subsequently became headmaster of Eagle House School near Sandhurst, and J. H. Bruce Lockhart was sent to Sedbergh School, where he was head of house and captain of the school's association football and cricket teams.
 After Sedbergh, he went on to Jesus College, Cambridge, where he read the modern languages Tripos and graduated with a second-class degree.